Vaccinations For Cats

-Vaccination for cats is an important part of any preventive health care plan for pets and people alike.
-They are generally safe and have few risks associated with them.
-Vaccines provide your cat with protection against many serious diseases; some that can be fatal and one that can be transmitted to humans.
-Our basis for each vaccination protocol comes from the recommendations of the American Animal Hospital Association (AAHA) and the American Association of Feline Practitioners (AAFP).
+Vaccines provide your cat with protection against many serious diseases, some that can be fatal and one that can be transmitted to humans.
+Our basis for each vaccination protocol comes from the American Animal Hospital Association (AAHA) and the American Association of Feline Practitioners (AAFP) recommendations.

-We tailor a unique vaccination program specific to the needs of your cat depending on lifestyle, age and previous response to vaccines.
+We tailor a unique vaccination program specific to your cat’s needs depending on lifestyle, age, and previous response to vaccines.

 Feline Rhinotracheitis (Herpesvirus)

 Several strains of Calicivirus exist.
-They can cause a range of diseases, from a mild infection to life-threatening pneumonia.
+They can cause a range of diseases, from mild infection to life-threatening pneumonia.
 The disease is transmitted by direct contact with an infected cat or object (bowl, cage, brush, blanket, etc.) that harbours the virus.
 We typically see this virus in outdoor cats, but it is so easily spread that indoor cats should be protected too.
-Most cats develop lesions in the mouth, nasal passages and the conjunctiva (mucus membranes) of the eyes.
-The early signs of Calicvirus infection are loss of appetite, elevated temperature and lethargy.
-Later, sneezing, oral ulcers and discharge from the eyes occur.
+Most cats develop lesions in the mouth, nasal passages, and the eyes’ conjunctiva (mucus membranes).
+The early signs of Calicivirus infection are loss of appetite, elevated temperature, and lethargy.
+Later, sneezing, oral ulcers, and discharge from the eyes occur.
 The course of the disease in uncomplicated cases is short, and recovery may be expected in seven to ten days.
 Some more virulent strains can cause severe symptoms and may cause rapid death in cats of all ages.

 Feline Panleukopenia (Distemper)